 My interest is to understand human evolution via the development and application of ancient biomolecular methods.
-My research utilises mass spectrometry (MS)-based proteomics to extract and analyse protein sequences from ancient hominin and fauna samples spanning several continents.
-I have a particular interest in studying the evolutionary relationships between extinct hominins via ancient protein analysis and exploring hominin behaviour through studying associated fauna remains and zooarchaeological datasets.
+My research utilises mass spectrometry (MS)-based proteomics to extract and analyse protein sequences from ancient hominin and fauna samples.
+I have a particular interest in studying the evolutionary relationships between extinct hominins via ancient protein analysis and exploring hominin behaviour through studying associated faunal remains and zooarchaeological datasets.

 I am a Postdoctoral Researcher in Welker's group.
 As part of the PROSPER project, I will be analyzing modern human palaeoproteomics data from different periods and try to identify population genetic signals within these datasets.